Timeline of women's sports: 1990s

+1990 - Lesley Visser became the first woman to cover the World Series.

 1991 – All new sports applying to be included in the Olympic program were required to feature women's events.

 1991 – Algerian middle-distance runner Hassiba Boulmerka became the first African woman to win a world championship in track and field.
 She won the 1500-meter race.

 1991 – The United States won FIFA's first ever Women's World Cup.

-1992 – Major League Baseball lifted the ban on the signing of women to contracts, a ban that had existed since 1952.

-1992 – Manon Rheaume signed a contract with the Tampa Bay Lightning of the NHL, appearing in preseason exhibition games in 1992 and 1993.
-She spent 5 years in professional minor leagues, playing for a total of seven teams and appearing in 24 games.
-She also played on the Canada's Women's Ice Hockey Team, winning gold medals at the IIHF Women's World Championship in 1992 and 1994, and the silver medal at the 1998 Winter Olympics in Nagano, Japan.

-1993 – The San Francisco Giants hired Sherry Davies as their public address announcer.
-She was the first woman in this position in all of major league baseball.
+1992 – Manon Rhéaume of Canada tried out for the Tampa Bay Lightning; this was the first time a woman tried out for a National Hockey League team.
+She played one period in a preseason game against the St. Louis Blues, allowing two goals on nine shots, later playing in another preseason game against the Boston Bruins in 1993.